Our Research Strategy

-The greatest breakthroughs are invisible until they're inevitable.
-Neural networks were “toys” for forty years.
+The history of science supports this bet.
+Neural networks were “toys” for forty years before they transformed the field.
 Barbara McClintock was excluded from conferences for decades before winning the Nobel Prize.
 Ramanujan's mock theta functions waited eighty years for string theory to catch up.
+The pattern repeats: institutional funding flows to incremental improvements on well-defined problems, and paradigm shifts get missed because they don't fit the template.

 What We Look For

-We don't just evaluate proposals.
 We look for signals that a researcher is working on something genuinely new:

-• Ideas that birth more ideas.
+- Ideas that birth more ideas.
 The most valuable research doesn't just solve a problem; it opens up a new class of solutions.
 We fund work that creates attractor basins for further discovery.

 The Warren Weaver Model